Your New Business Idea – Making sure Dream is not actually a Nightmare3 Min Read

 2. Where will my customers come from

-One you have identified the need for the customer you need to quickly and easily find your potential customers.
+Once you have identified the need for the customer you need to quickly and easily find your potential customers.
 Avoid like the plague broadly categorising you customers using demographics i.e males aged 27 -30.
 What your looking for here is can you easily find and reach a list of potential customers.
-For example if I invented something that could prevent electricians from getting electrocuted I could easily pick the yellow pages (or any other directory0 to find target customers.

 3. Find out if it is being done already